pegurnee-group/cosc479_nxt_controller/README.md

 You guys, this is disgraceful.
 We need to make this professional.
 Rar rar rar.
 NO I WON'T.
 .rar .rar .rar

-It is a pleasure to work with... some of you!
+By the way, it is a pleasure to work with... some of you!

 WE'RE MAKING A DOMO ARIGATO ROBOT!!!!111!!one!!
 Friggin doofus